Cherry blossoms hit peduncle elongation stage, with peak bloom about a week away

 Follow #BloomWatch online at https://t.co/h04Gu0ksc1 #WashingtonDC pic.twitter.com/QEpfxHfi6I

-During peduncle elongation, the stalks bearing the blossom buds extend and the flowers become visible.
+During peduncle elongation, the stalks bearing the blossom buds extend, and the flowers become visible.
 When the buds reach their next and penultimate stage, known as “puffy white,” the flowers begin to open up.

 The best or “peak” blossom viewing will probably span the middle of next week (around March 22) and next weekend (March 26 and 27).
 It is considered peak bloom when 70 percent of the flower buds at the Tidal Basin blossom.